 Disclaimer: Content created from a press trip with Santas Hotels

 There is so much to do in #Lapland!
 You can go on a reindeer ride, meet huskies, stay in a glass igloo & chase the northern lights. @VisitRovaniemi

 One does not go to Finnish Lapland and not experience a reindeer ride.
 There’s nothing quite like being pulled along in a reindeer sleigh in -15°C conditions, with the sun setting in a glorious pastel shade haze.

-A reindeer ride in Rovaniemi is a bucket list Lapland experience you don’t want to miss.
+A reindeer safari in Rovaniemi is a bucket list Lapland experience you don’t want to miss.